GENERAL TRADING LICENCE IN DUBAI – STEP-BY-STEP GUIDE

 Select the specific trading activities you wish to undertake.
 The general trading licence allows for the trade of multiple goods, but you need to list them accurately.

-Determine the legal structure of your business, such as:
+Determine the legal structure of your business.
+Options include:

 Sole proprietorship